TUIHackfridays/tuise-bot/docs/add_new_command.md

   - **flag (boolean)** - if it's true the bot will say the result, otherwise the result will be presented without any voice feedback.
   - **result (string)** - the text that will be returned and sayid by the bot of the previous is true;

-- Check the `ping` command for an simple example
+- Check the `ping` command for an simple example.